ignaciojvig/ignaciojvig/README.md

 ## Hi there 👋

 My name is João Victor Ignacio.
 I'm a Fullstack Software Engineer at [Venturus](https://www.venturus.org.br/).
 I'm usually working on Frontend Applications with Angular or React and on the Backend Applications with ASP.Net Core, NestJs or other Node APIs using Express.

 **😄 Pronouns:** He/Him

 ## 🔭 I’m currently working on
-A series of articles about technologies that i'm in contact with, aiming to contribute with our community.

-I'll make sure to add a link to these articles right here whenever ready :eyes:

-## 🌱 I’m currently learning
-About Software Architecture and Design Patterns.

-Also learning more about Server Side Rendering for Frontend Applications.
+How to work with WebGL using Three.Js through [ThreeJs-Journey](https://threejs-journey.xyz/) course of [Bruno Simon](https://github.com/brunosimon)

 ## 📫 How to reach me